SriD647/Unit-1-Project--Whack-A-Mole/README.md

 # **Welcome to Whack-A-Mole**

 ## **Game description**
-Your lawn has been swarmed by hungry moles who keep squeeking all day!
+Your lawn has been swarmed by annoying moles who keep squeeking all day!
 The only way to save your lawn and your peace of mind is to pick up a mallet and start whackin!

 The game board is designed to look like a section of your lawn.
 It has has 9 evenly sized circles in the center, from which the moles will appear and disappear at random in less than a split second.
-The objective of the game is for the player to whack at least a sufficient amount of moles with the mallet before the countdown ends.
+The objective of the game is for the player to whack at least a sufficient amount of moles with the mallet before the 10 second round countdown ends.
 A message will appear at the end of the round to indicate whether the player has won or lost.
-The game board also consists of a start button (to start a round), a reset button (to reset the game), a score board (to display current score), a timer (to show the time remaining in the round), and a cursor with the image of a mallet (used to whack the moles).
+The game board also consists of a start button (to start a round), a reset button (to reset the game), a score board (to display current score), a timer (to show the time remaining in the round), a cursor with the image of a mallet (used to whack the moles), and a background image of grass.

-There is also three buttons (easy, medium, and hard) to be able to choose from different levels of difficulties.
-These levels determine the length of the round, the speed the mole appears, and how many moles must be whacked to the win the round.
-The harder the round, the greater is the speed of the mole, the lower the length of the round, and the greater is the points required.
+There is also three buttons (easy, medium, and hard) to be able to choose from 3 different levels of difficulties.
+These levels determine the speed the mole appears and how many moles must be whacked to the win the round.
+The harder the round, the greater is the speed of the mole and the number of points required to win.
+Every round is 10 seconds long.
+Refer to the following chart:

+***Easy*** <br>
+Mole speed:           2 seconds<br>
+Points needed to win: 3 moles <br>

+***Medium*** <br>
+Mole speed:           750 milliseconds<br>
+Points needed to win: 8 moles <br>

+***Hard*** <br>
+Mole speed:           550 milliseconds<br>
+Points needed to win: 10 moles <br>

 ## **Screenshots**
 <img src=https://i.imgur.com/A28nsQi.png width=60% height=60%>